Oktvy/P230/readme.md

 # HowtoReadMe
 The first step is to create the respository,with a read.md.
-There are a laerge numvber of tutorials on GitHub, Git and repository creation
+There are a laerge numvber of tutorials on GitHub, Git and repository creation.

 Here are some links:

 * Video links to learn Git: https://git-scm.com/videos